How to Avoid Falling into the Debt Trap

 • 20% Savings and Debt Repayment.

-Tip: Use apps like Mint or YNAB to monitor spending and adjust your budget.
+Tip: Use budgeting apps like Mint or YNAB to monitor your spending and adjust as necessary.

 3.2 Build an Emergency Fund

-An emergency fund cushions unexpected expenses, reducing reliance on credit.
-Aim for 3–6 months of living expenses.
+An emergency fund helps cushion against unexpected expenses, reducing dependence on credit.

 Emergency Fund Savings Goal Example: